EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 - **Includes**: Check if a string contains another.

 ### Queries
-Retrieve information from the system through queries.
+Retrieve information from the scene through ecs queries.

 ### Flow Control
-Control the sequence of execution with user-friendly structures:
+Control execution sequence with user-friendly structures:
 - **Branch**: Make decisions based on conditions.
 - **Delay**: Pause execution for a specified duration.
 - **Debounce**: Ensure an action only happens after a pause.
-- **Throttle**: Limit the rate of execution.
+- **Throttle**: Limit execution rate.
 - **FlipFlop**: Alternate between two states.
 - **Sequence**: Execute nodes in a specified order.
-- **Gate**, **MultiGate**: Control the flow based on conditions.
+- **Gate**, **MultiGate**: Control flow based on conditions.
 - **DoOnce**, **DoN**: Execute a node once or a specific number of times.
 - **ForLoop**: Iterate through a sequence of actions.